Theta cycles and the Beilinson--Bloch--Kato conjectures

 \subsection{An Euler system}

 \lb{sec: euler} The main technique for bounding Selmer groups is that of Euler systems, originally introduced by Kolyvagin to study Heegner points \cite{Kol, Koly}.
-Roughly speaking, an Euler system for a representation $\rho$ of $G_{E}$ is a collection of integral Selmer classes defined over certain abelian extensions of $\rho$ and satisfying certain compatibility relations; the (one) class defined over $E$ itself is called the base class of the Euler system.
+Roughly speaking, an Euler system for a representation $\rho$ of $G_{E}$ is a collection of integral Selmer classes defined over certain abelian extensions of $\rho$ and satisfying certain compatibility relations; the (one) class defined over $E$ itself is called the \emph{base} class of the Euler system.

 In a forthcoming work, Jetchev--\nek--Skinner theorise a variant of this notion, that we shall call a \emph{JNS} Euler system.
-It is adapted to conjugate-symplectic representations over CM fields, where the abelian extensions are ring class fields ramified at the primes of $E$ split over the totally real subfield~$F$ (see \cite[\S~8]{ACR} for a summary when $F=\Q$).
+It is adapted to conjugate-symplectic representations over CM fields, where the abelian extensions are ring class fields ramified at the primes of $E$ split over the totally real subfield~$F$ (see \cite{Skinner}).
 Their main result is that if $\rho$ has `sufficiently large' image, then the existence of a JNS Euler system with nontrivial base class $z$ implies that $z$ generates the Selmer group of $\rho$: for a precise statement (when $F=\Q$), see \cite[Theorem 8.3 and Remark 8.4]{ACR}, where JNS Euler systems are called `split anticyclotomic Euler systems' (\emph{ibid.}, Definition 8.1).